Shan-e-Punjab Express: Routeing

 The 12497 / 98 New Delhi–Amritsar Shan-e-Punjab Express runs from New Delhi via Ambala Cant Junction, Ludhiana Junction, Jalandhar City to Amritsar Junction.

 Traction

-As the route is fully electrified, a Ghaziabad-based WAP-1 / WAP-5 / WAP-7 locomotive powers the train for its entire journey.
+As the route is fully electrified, a Ghaziabad-based WAP-7 locomotive powers the train for its entire journey.

 Timings

-12497 New Delhi–Amritsar Shan-e-Punjab Express leaves New Delhi on a daily basis at 06:40 hrs IST and reaches Amritsar Junction at 14:20 hrs IST the same day.
+12497 New Delhi–Amritsar Shan-e-Punjab Express leaves New Delhi on a daily basis at 06:40 hrs IST and reaches Amritsar Junction at 14:15 hrs IST the same day.

-12498 Amritsar–New Delhi Shan-e-Punjab Express leaves Amritsar Junction on a daily basis at 15:10 hrs IST and reaches New Delhi at 22:50 hrs IST the same day.
+12498 Amritsar–New Delhi Shan-e-Punjab Express leaves Amritsar Junction on a daily basis at 15:10 hrs IST and reaches New Delhi at 22:30 hrs IST the same day.